stacks-network/docs/_browser/browser-introduction.md

 ## Understand the Blockstack Browser

 Through the Blockstack browser application you can create an identity.
-An identity represents you as you interact with others through Dapps.
-The Blockstack Browser is itself, a simple Dapp.
+An identity represents you as you interact with others through DApps.
+The Blockstack Browser is itself, a simple DApp.
 It allows you to:

 * create one or more identities
 * send and receive bitcoin
 * manage the storage of your profile and application data
-* find and launch Dapps
+* find and launch DApps

 There are two editions of the Blockstack Browser, the web edition is an application you access through your web browser by simply <a